-A workplace management case that allows employees, visitors, and guests to search for and book a workspace (desk, cubicle, room, space, etc.) for a specified period of time.
+A workspace management case that allows employees, visitors, and guests to search for and book a workspace (desk, cubicle, room, space, etc.) for a specified period.

 The days of sitting next-to-each other at desks are over—for now, it seems to us.
-Social distancing standards, advanced cleaning needs, health questionnaires prior to making a booking, and contact tracing are the keywords today.
-Fast-tracked hoteling for many employers who need ways to bring employees back as safely as possible.
+Instead, social distancing standards, advanced cleaning needs, health questionnaires before booking, and contact tracing are the keywords today—fast-tracked hoteling for many employers who need ways to bring employees back as safely as possible.

 Welcome employees back to work as safely and efficiently as possible.

 Hotel desks are governed by a reservation system that allows a person to choose a seat and keep it for a set period.
 No one else can occupy the space, and, unlike hot desks, employees can be more critical in choosing their workspace.
 Hoteling ensures they have a reservable space that fits their needs for a particular day.

 Hotel desking can be a quick fix to creating space for project staffers, part-time employees, and contractors.
 Whether the project lasts a day or a month, versatile desking options ensure everyone has a place to sit.
 In addition, Hoteling provides part-time employees with “dedicated” spaces where they can collaborate and connect with their teammates.

 Make it simple for employees to see available space and book through many channels

 - How many desks are available right now?